Who we are

 In the 1990s, our mandate and expertise expanded to initiating non-formal adult environmental education programs, engaging in field research, and providing technical and scientific support services to communities.

-In the span of two decades, CEC has developed a systematic environmental education and training programs which can be easily adapted to specific socio-economic and ecological contexts.
+In the span of two decades, CEC has developed a systematic environmental education and training programs that can be easily adapted to specific socio-economic and ecological contexts.
 It has undertaken rural-based and community-centered adult education programs, conducted investigative studies on both local and national environmental issues, and produced written and audio-visual educational and informational materials.
 It has also maximized opportunities to educate the general public on pressing environmental issues through information and mass media campaigns.

 Our Vision: A just, free, democratic, and prosperous society that considers the regenerative capacity and sustainability of resources and promotes and develops a balanced ecosystem through the proper use of resources, the utilization of ecologically sound and appropriate technology, and through the mobilization of the masses in all aspects of societal development, including scientific and technological research and development, and environmental protection and rehabilitation.